 Cell/ mobile phone plan is so expensive in Canada, ranging from $30/month to $100+/month depending on optional services and data usage.

-However, we have picked top cell phone plans for students in Vancouver for you to choose from.
+However, we have picked the top cell phone plans for students in Vancouver for you to choose from.

 It is optional on the checklist for Vancouver Canada.
 However, You may need a helping hand to take you to your apartment when you first arrive in Canada, and we’ve got you covered!
 We partnered with Beaton’s Meet & Greet to provide safe and professional transportation services from YVR Airport to anywhere across Metro Vancouver.
 Service Starts at $70 per trip.
 (Book your trip)

 Since you only have limited luggage space, it is beneficial to prepare a packing list for coming to Vancouver.
-Certain items are more expensive in Canada compared to the country you may be travelling from.
+Certain items are more expensive in Canada compared to the country you may be traveling from.
 So, we listed some must-bring items you should pack before moving.

 Instead of bringing US dollars to Canada, plan ahead and convert your local currency before arriving in Canada as only selected stores will accept US dollars in Canada.
 Also, it’s hard or expensive for you to convert from USD to CAD since you won’t have a bank account in Canada upon arrival.